Prevent criminal use of your business premises

 Reputational damage

 Involvement in illegal activities damages your company's reputation.
-This can discourage customers from doing business with your company.
+As a result, customers may be less likely to want to do business with you.

 With these tips, you can prevent criminal use of your premises.